-They told me from within the bootcamp very emphatically that is ISN’T THE LANGUAGES YOU KNOW THAT GET YOU A JOB.
-And indeed, my job at a nonprofit uses little of what I originally knew.
+I have my open source interests out in the wild, and my work staples on the job.
 We use this library called Knockout.js for data binding, the code base is C#, and I also completely left mac development and had to get used to the ugly GUI Windows insists on giving you for EVERYTHING.
 ON.
 EARTH.
 I also spent about half my day in the database, which was a surprise.

 I collect weird errors like trophees nowadays.
 I am equal parts proud and mortified when my machine does something spectacularly weird.
 I can rehash weird errors like a president in their inauguration rehashing campaign issues.
 I literally have a book of weird shit that has happened to me, like a scrapbook.
 For dumb technical goofy nonsense.

 All I can say about this, is the change wasn’t easy for me.
 But I had unwavering faith that this was something I needed to do.
 For me, programming is a form of mindfulness.
 It is like running for people who are into that, wish I was among them lol.
 I dealt mostly without complaint with being a spectacularly idiotic programmer in my infancy, and now I look back and laugh.
 You have to suck to get any better, and I am okay with that.